ubilab-ss21/escape-room---light-code/README.md

 --------------------

 1. Decide which setup file to use.
+2. Based on your setup, load the ESP Node's with the required code from [Arduino Node Files](https://github.com/ubilab-ss21/escape-room---light-code/tree/main/Arduino_Node_Files).
-2. Select a configuration and modify it based on your requirements according to the [How_To_Configure_JSON.md](https://github.com/ubilab-ss21/escape-room---light-code/blob/main/config_files/How_To_Configure_JSON.md) file.
+3. Select a configuration and modify it based on your requirements according to the [How_To_Configure_JSON.md](https://github.com/ubilab-ss21/escape-room---light-code/blob/main/config_files/How_To_Configure_JSON.md) file.
-3. Run the code with the following command:
+4. Run the code with the following command:
  ```
       python puzzle_setup_file.py -c config_file.json
  ```
-4. Have fun!!!
+5. Have fun!!!

 What we could have done differently